 was the first speaker.
-He expressed his earnest desire that, during the time he was led to occupy that afternoon in Saints, he might have addressing the an interest in their faith and prayers so that ne might be blessed with a portion of the Spirit of the Lord to instruct them.
+He expressed his earnest desire that, during the time he was led to occupy that afternoon in addressing the Saints, he might have an interest in their faith and prayers of the two might here becaused with so that ne might be blessed with a portion of the Spirit of the Lord to instruct them.
 He realized that none could know the things of God except by the Spirit of God and that it is necessary to be endowed with this Spirit when speaking to the Saints of God.